-- For occupied space at grade level, provide a structural slab over a void of sufficient depth to prevent expansion of earth resulting in pressure on the bottom of the slab.
+- 1. For occupied space at grade level, provide a structural slab over a void of sufficient depth to prevent expansion of earth resulting in pressure on the bottom of the slab.
 Provide precast soil retainer at perimeter grade beams to prevent soil intrusion.
 Apply concrete damp proofing to mitigate water vapor penetration.
 Exterior stairs and ramps for building occupants (not for maintenance purposes) shall also be structural slabs. - 2.
 FP&C has traditionally required an accessible crawl space under portions of buildings where ongoing access to plumbing or other below grade systems may be required, such as at kitchens.
-The crawl space characteristics are a two (2)-inches thick, 2500 psi un-reinforced mud slab, properly sloped and drained; with lighting and ventilation; and three (3)-feet minimum clear dimension to facilitate form removal.
-Crawl spaces shall have damp proofing at bottom of slab to mitigate water vapor penetration.
+The crawl space characteristics are a two (2)-inches thick, 2500 psi un-reinforced mud slab, properly sloped and drained; with lighting and ventilation.
+Minimum clearance shall be established by the Facility Authority but shall in no case be less than three (3)-feet minimum clear dimension Crawl spaces shall have damp proofing at bottom of slab to mitigate water vapor penetration.
 The geotechnical engineer on the Project shall advise whether a crawl space may be included on a project.